Older Dogs Back Legs Giving Out

 With these lifestyle changes, a healthy diet, regularly monitored exercise, support from orthopedic braces & the addition of natural herbal supplements to relieve pain and inflammation, your older dog may have many happy and healthy years ahead–free of back leg collapse.

-Talk to your holistic vet and ask what other home therapies and treatment modalities are available to alleviate your older dog’s hind leg weakness.
+Talk to your holistic vet and ask what other home therapies and natural treatment modalities are available to alleviate your older dog’s hind leg weakness.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.